sk2282/ECE3400_Team8/ethics.md

 ##### Options to Drawing a Conclusion
 1. If the same action is selected in Steps 3 & 4, then this is the ethical action.
 2. If different actions are selected, then decide whether the individual action or the policy will produce the greatest good and the least harm, for all affected, over the long term
-##### The conclusion is that robot caregivers are the best option to combat the problem of caring for an increasing elderly population.
-Of the options listed above, they do the best job at dispensing good quality and consistent care to the elderly.
+##### Of the options listed above, they do the best job at dispensing good quality and consistent care to the elderly.
+It can be argued that for Step 4, the "Living with Family" option is favorable compared to the "Robot Caregivers" option due to the ease of implementation, low cost, and ability to make caring for the elderly a "moral problem" instead of an "economic problem".
+However, the "Robot Caregivers" option does a better job at addressing and solving the problem and would result in better overall care, with some added costs.
+For this reason, the conclusion is that robot caregivers are the best option to combat the problem of caring for an increasing elderly population.